tdurgasaranya/activity03-mlr/README.md

 ## Task 2: One quantitative response variable and two quantitative explanatory variable

-We will continue exploring the Human Freedom Index dataset.
-Recall that this is a report that attempts to summarize the idea of “freedom” through a bunch of different variables for many countries around the globe.
-It serves as a rough objective measure for the relationships between the different types of freedom - whether it is political, religious, economical or personal freedom - and other social and economic circumstances.
-The Human Freedom Index is an annually co-published report by the Cato Institute, the Fraser Institute, and the Liberales Institut at the Friedrich Naumann Foundation for Freedom.
+You will continue using your data from Activity 2 or find a new dataset that contains one quantitative response variable, at least two quantitative explanatory variables (for Days 1, 2, & 3), and at least one qualitative explanatory variable (for Days 2 & 3).

 Read these directions first, then work through them.

 1. In your `activity03-mlr` repo folder/directory, locate and click
-    into the `day01-fitting` subfolder.
+    into the `day01-quantitative-explanatory` subfolder.
-2. In the `day01-fitting` subfolder, you will be greeted by a new `README.md` file.
+2. In the `day01-quantitative-explanatory` subfolder, you will be greeted by a new `README.md` file.
 Do your best to complete the tasks/directions provide in this subfolder by **11:59 pm (EST) on Tue, Jan 31**.
 3. Ask questions in class as you are working.
 If you need to finish this up outside of our class meetings, remember that you can use our Teams workspace (linked on Blackboard), and post questions/issues in